 A few different methods of prevention:

 BEAR PROOF GARBAGE - Sunflower seed is like cocaine to a bear, so if you live in bear country, you need to take extra care with your garbage.
 The best advice is to keep your garbage inside your garage or an enclosed shed until just before garbage pickup.
 Pour some baking soda into the individual bags to mask food smells.
 Then tie up the bag and close tightly with duct tape.
-The only other thing that will deter them is mothballs.
+The only other thing that might deter them is mothballs.
 I take knee high pantihose, put a paper towel or toilet paper cardboard tube inside them, then pour mothballs into them, remove the tube, tie up the pantihose, and then tie a few inside the can and one outside.
 I haven't had any garbage messes since using this method.
 Also do not set bird feeders out or fill them during the spring and summer and until hibernation in November.
 Be sure to clean your barbeque grills after using them or the smell will attract the bear.
 Fruit trees and grapes will attract them.
 My neighbor had a drunken bear sleeping in her yard after eating fermented grapes from her vines.
 There are also bearproof garbage containers and enclosures available, but some are a bit pricey.
 There's a unique and effective one with a screw-on lid.
 It's probably cheaper to buy one than to have to duct tape the lid all around the can.
 If all else fails, seal the top of your garbage can with wide Gorilla Tape.
 You can also put a motion sensor Halloween toy on the outside of the can that talks and moves when the bear passes by it.

 CATS- Birds should never be left unsupervised with any cat or even allowed to interact with a cat.
 Cats can carry the Pasteurella virus and Toxoplasmosis.
 Even a scratch or tongue lick from a cat can be fatal to a bird in which case the bird should immediately be seen by a vet.